Help Center/ ServiceStage/ FAQs/ Application Development/ How Are Microservice and Common Applications Different?

 Deployment

-For details about microservice application deployment, see Creating and Deploying Components.
+For details about microservice application deployment, see Creating and Deploying a Component.

-Applications are probably large and require much time to build and deploy.
+Large size requires long build and deploy times.
 This is not conducive to frequent deployment and hinders continuous delivery.
-This problem is especially serious in mobile application development.
+This affects mobile apps the most.

 O&M

-Microservice O&M focuses on governance, in addition to metrics monitoring and log collection.
-The core concept of microservice governance is to maintain system performance through modifications while the system is running.
+Focuses on governance (in addition to metrics monitoring and log collection).
+The core concept is about maintaining system performance through modifications while the system is running.

 For details about application O&M, see Component O&M.